-Life insurance companies also test your blood for other indications, including triglycerides since high levels can lead to serious health issues like obesity, diabetes, high blood pressure, hypertension and liver disease.
-They will also look at your hemoglobin level since this iron-containing protein is necessary for good health.
-Low levels of hemoglobin can cause anemia, while high hemoglobin levels can also be a danger signal.
+They will also look at your hemoglobin level since this iron-containing protein is necessary for good overall health.
+Low levels of hemoglobin can cause anemia, while high hemoglobin levels can also be a dangerous signal.

-Blood tests can also identify tumor markers that can be found in the bloodstream and indicate the presence of some cancers.
+Blood testing can also identify tumor markers that can be found in the bloodstream and indicate the presence of some cancers.

 High blood pressure does not always present symptoms, which is why a health practitioner takes it at every doctor’s appointment.
-It’s also why BP is part of a life insurance medical exam.
+It’s also why blood pressure is part of a standard life insurance physical.
 High blood pressure can contribute to heart disease, stroke, eye problems, or chronic kidney disease.

 Left untreated or uncontrolled, high blood pressure will continue to damage arteries and blood vessels and possibly result in a heart attack or stroke.
 Potential insurers need this information to make an informed decision about your policy.

-The rate and rhythm of your heartbeat and can identify several health issues including potential heart damage, irregular heartbeat, clogged or blocked arteries and heart failure.
+The rate and rhythm of your heartbeat can identify several health issues including potential heart damage, irregular heartbeat, clogged or blocked arteries, and heart failure.

 Certain factors can negatively impact a life insurance blood test exam and should be avoided leading up to your exam: